Esri/integrating-iot-arcgis/README.md

  * [Trends on the horizon](http://www.esri.com/products/arcgis-capabilities/real-time-gis)

 ### Demos
-Instructions, setup details, and additional details regarding the demos presented during the seminar an session.
+Instructions, setup details, and additional details regarding the demos presented during the seminar and session.